shipt/py-volley/docs/docs/models/overview.md

 return [("output-queue", out_message)]
 ```

-Volley then uses `PydanticModelHandler` to `deconstruct` `myOutgoingData` to a `dict` which is then passed to `orjson` for serializaton, finally to Kafka via the connector.
+Volley then uses `PydanticModelHandler` to `deconstruct` `myOutgoingData` to a `dict` which is then passed to `orjson` for serialization, finally to Kafka via the connector.

 ## Extending Models

-A model handler can be defined to construct any data model so long as it is compliant with the signature of `BaseModelHandler` and the configured serialzer is selected in configuration.
+A model handler can be defined to construct any data model so long as it is compliant with the signature of `BaseModelHandler` and the configured serializer is selected in configuration.
 To further illustrate, if one were to disable serialization and use `PydanticParserModelHandler`, constructing a data model would effectively become:

 ```python
 incoming_model = myModel.parse_raw(message)